maaronkel/Do_Devs_Dream/README.md

 - The User is *retired* if they get the "Rogue" Replicant ending, followed by being prompted to exit the program

-If at any point the User wants to quit the program, they can do so by pressing TODO - add the cli used.

 If the User inputs something incorrectly for an answer, Deckard will prompt the User to take the test seriously and answer the first thing that comes to mind.